NethercraftMC5608/NetherWorkshopDownloader/README.md

 # NethersWorkshopDownloader
 # 460+ Games Supported!
 **IMPORTANT: I am going to create NetherWorkshopDownloader 2, it will be reworked and a gui based program.
 Be able to login into your accounts (instead of anonymous) and different APIS to download mods.
-It should release ~~tommorow (22nd)~~ actually this is going to take a little longer.
-20% done atleast.
-Stay tuned!
-Meanwhile use the original NetherWorkshopDownloader.**
+It should release TOMMOROW 24th Sep.**

 [View NetherworkshopDownloader2 Development Updates](https://github.com/NethercraftMC5608/NethersWorkshopDownloader/wiki/NetherWorkshopDownloader2-Development)